 Sunday Walking Street

+The next on this Chiang Mai Shopping guide is the Sunday walking street.
 The town goes crazy on Sunday.
 The crowd starts to gather in front of the Tha Pae Gate, traffic is closed down the road and all the way till Ratchadamnoen Road which is about a kilometre stretch, shops are laid on either side.
 It is extremely crowded.
 Not just the

 The night bazaar or the night market is found every evening from 6 pm onwards.
 I and my friend were a bit early on this street and it looked like a ghost town as it was pouring too.
 Come night, you do not have space to step out your feet.
 The shops come abuzz, there are lights everywhere and hardly any space to walk.